The 50 Scariest Horror Movie Monsters Ranked

 6. The Pale Man – Pan's Labyrinth (2006)

-Guillermo Del Toro knows a few things about movie monsters.
-The writer and director won an Oscar for "The Shape of Water," about a woman who falls in love with a fish-man, after all, and he has a clear love for the monstrous.
+Guillermo del Toro knows a few things about movie monsters.
+After all, the writer and director won an Oscar for "The Shape of Water," about a woman who falls in love with a fish-man, and he has a clear love for the monstrous.
 Arguably his most horrifying creation, however, came earlier in his career, with the 2006 historical fantasy horror, "Pan's Labyrinth."
-Doug Jones plays both the enigmatic Faun and the nightmarish Pale Man, and the latter is truly the stuff of Del Toro's darkest dreams.
+Doug Jones plays both the enigmatic Faun and the nightmarish Pale Man, and the latter is truly the stuff of del Toro's darkest dreams.

 5. Pennywise – It (2017)

-Regardless of whether you find clowns threatening, you have to agree that Bill Skaskarg's iteration of Pennywise the dancing clown from "It" (2017) is one of the most menacing, terrifying creatures to grace the horror genre.
+Regardless of whether you find clowns threatening, you have to agree that Bill Skarsgård's iteration of Pennywise the Dancing Clown from 2017's "It" is one of the most menacing, terrifying creatures to grace the horror genre.
 The otherworldly, trans-dimensional evil entity that preys upon the innocent young children of Derry, Maine, is the overarching antagonist of Stephen King's 1986 horror novel of the same name.
 The clown lives in the sewers in the town of Derry, using them as access points to lure his victims into his hideout.

 The shape-shifting monster embodies every child's worst nightmare — the creature feeds off of their fears and weaponizes them.
 Pennywise's many forms are frightening, as the film sees him shape-shift into a mummy, an abusive father, a creepy painting, and a decapitated boy, just to name a few examples.
 The ancient entity can transform into anything to elicit a sense of fear in its victims.
 It assumes these forms to inspire as much terror as possible ... because simply butchering them is not enough.
 (Fatemeh Mirjalili)